 - 1. Items of work to be performed in accordance with this specification and the construction details therefore are: - a.
-Fencing, 5-Strands of Barbed Wire (Bid Item 17) - (1) This item will consist of furnishing and installation of fencing as shown on the project drawings. - (2) Fencing shall be 5 strands of barbed wire and in accordance with IA-92 (2) Standard Fence. - (3) Measurement and payment shall be on a per linear foot of fence installed and accepted. - b.
-Subsidiary Items Fence repair or replacement - (1) This item is subsidiary to Site Clearing, Preparation, & Waste Disposal (Bid Item 1). - (2) Any fence damaged or removed by the contractor that was not specified in the project drawings shall be replaced per IA-92.
+Fencing, 5-Strands of Barbed Wire (Bid Item 20) - (1) This item will consist of furnishing and installation of fencing as shown on the project drawings. - (2) Fencing shall be 5 strands of barbed wire and in accordance with IA-92 (2) Standard Fence. - (3) Measurement and payment shall be on a per linear foot of fence installed and accepted. - b.
+Steel Gates (Bid Item 21) - (1) Gates materials and dimensions shall be as shown on the drawings and installed per IA-92. - (2) Measurement and payment shall be on a per gate installed and accepted. - c.
+Subsidiary Items Fence repair or replacement - (1) This item is subsidiary to Bid Item 1: Site Preparation. - (2) Any fence damaged or removed by the contractor that was not specified in the project drawings shall be replaced per IA-92.
 The fence type shall be determined by the type of existing fence that was damaged.
 Sufficient length of fencing shall be replaced to provide a seamless transition between the existing and replacement fence.